Skip to main content

 Usage Log File Label The text to look for in the column heading of the usage log file.

 Some tenants use the same value for the Name, Displayed As, and Usage Log File Label fields.
-Once the name of a UOM is added, Zuora Billing will use that same name in the Displayed As and Usage Log File Label fields.
-You can, edit the fields, if necessary.
+After the name of a UOM is added, Zuora Billing will use that same name in the Displayed As and Usage Log File Label fields.
+You can edit the fields if necessary.

 1. Click your username at the top right and navigate to Billing > Customize Units of Measure.